Akane625/Personal-Projects/Python/README.md

 # 🖼️ Improve Python

 I want to improve on my Python skills with some projects.
+So you can expect this file won't be just a copy paste learning.

 --> Wanna go back?
 [CLICK HERE](../) <--